cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Agree
         - answer: Strongly agree
   responsibleuse:
-    - statement: I teach my pupils to reference sources and images they use in research and presentation.
+    - statement: Pupils are taught to always reference sources and images they use in research and presentation.
       responses:
         - answer: Strongly agree